6 Preparedness Tips To Prep Like A President

 "The FootBall" - Presidential Emergency Plan

-The lesson for us is the importance of having a written emergency plan.
-A household’s emergency plan is an outline of responses to different emergencies.
-A good plan will include options for shelter, evacuation, and communication.
-The best plans also include a list of responsibilities, contacts, and emergency kit supplies.
+An emergency plan is an outline of responses to different emergencies.
+Good ones have shelter, evacuation, and communication options, while the best ones include a list of responsibilities, contacts, and emergency kit supplies.

 Creating an emergency plan helps you: